Tinformant/pythia/README.md

 ## Done
 1. Find where  is randomly searching
-    * Return every "Entry" trace point
-    * Only return "Annotation" trace point if it is also the node of interest
-    * Do not return "Exit" trace point
 2. Understand why hierarchical search needs the common context
 3. Implment hybrid search

 ## TODO
 1. Three EventTypes in getContext?
+    * Returns every "Entry" trace point
+    * Only returns "Annotation" trace point if it is also the node of interest
+    * Does not return "Exit" trace point
 2. Hybrid search threshold and budget?
 3. Will Pythia become open source?